Trump presses immunity argument in Summer Zervos defamation case

 In the latest filing, Trump attorney Marc Kasowitz argued that state judges can’t “exercise any control . . . over the President while he or she is in office.”

-Trump has also been fighting a lawsuit brought by longtime advice columnist and author E. Jean Carroll, who last year accused Trump of raping her in the 1990s, which he has denied.
+Trump has also been fighting a lawsuit brought by Carroll, a longtime advice columnist and author who last year accused Trump of raping her in the 1990s, which he has denied.
 The case is likewise in a holding pattern while a trial court judge in Manhattan determines how the Zervos case could affect it.

 Magazine columnist accuses Trump of sexual assault more than two decades ago, an allegation he denies